 One of the most exciting things about visiting a new part of the world is getting to know the locals, and discovering their unique customs and culture.
 Get friendly with the locals at a farmer’s market or visit the workshop of a craftsperson and you’ll support the local people as you go on your travels.

-Seek out small family-run vineyards in the rolling hills of Tuscany, or go on a tartan trail of the most famous textile mills in the Scottish Borders.
+Seek out small family-run vineyards in the rolling hills of Tuscany, or take a tour of Scotland’s traditional whisky distilleries.
 Discover handmade tiles from Bagheria, a historic city on the outskirts of Palermo, or head to Puglia to find ceramics at towns like Grottaglie – home to the famous atelier of Enza Fasano.
 Their sculptural pots and colourful plates are stocked in Masseria Torre Maizza’s boutique alongside locally-designed clothing, jewellery and accessories.

 Embrace the design of a destination